juliajshi/ai-multi-agent-restaurant-app/README.md

-# AI Multi-Agent Restaurant Recommendation App 🍽️
+# AI Multi-Agent Restaurant Recommendation App

 An intelligent restaurant recommendation system powered by multiple AI agents that helps groups find the perfect dining experience based on location fairness, preferences, and budget.

-## 🚀 Features

-- **Multi-Agent Architecture**: Specialized agents for input processing, restaurant search, transportation analysis, and output formatting
-- **Location-Based Search**: Uses Google Places API to find restaurants near your group
-- **Transportation Fairness**: Calculates travel times and fairness scores using Google Distance Matrix API
-- **Smart Recommendations**: Considers dietary preferences, budget constraints, and location equity
-- **Real-time Data**: Live restaurant information including ratings, reviews, and current status

-## 🏗️ Architecture
+## Architecture

 The app uses a **LangGraph** multi-agent workflow with four specialized agents: